Numidia2002/speech-signal-analysis/README.md

 # Speech Signal Analysis

 Laboratory report from the Speech Signal Analysis course of my Master's in NLP.
-The work covers a guided exploration of the acoustic properties of speech signals using [Praat].
+The work covers a guided exploration of the acoustic properties of speech signals using Praat.

 ## Authors